Somali militants hit Kismayu as African troops move in

 However, Pham said, al Shabaab is far from a spent force.

-"In fact, freed of the burden of actual governance ... the hardline extremists within Shabaab are now actually freer to evolve into a true terrorist organisation and possibly pose a greater threat not just to Somalia, but to neighbouring countries and possibly beyond," Pham said.
+"In fact, freed of the burden of actual governance ... the hardline extremists within Shabaab are now actually freer to evolve into a true terrorist organization and possibly pose a greater threat not just to Somalia, but to neighboring countries and possibly beyond," Pham said.

 The loss of footholds across southern and central Somalia means the hardline remnants of al Shabaab will not have access to the lucrative rackets that previously financed the group.